alnvdl/fstringen/README.md

 mechanism.

-Generators are functions annotated with the `@gen()` decorator, which gives them some extra powers to f-strings expressions in them (automagic indentation, smart list insertion and scope-related hacks).
+Generators are functions annotated with the `@gen()` decorator, which gives some extra powers to f-strings expressions in them (automagic indentation, smart list insertion and scope-related hacks).
 Generators may also be configured to automatically output to files, with optional header notices.